ngocvtt/weather-forecast/README.md

 - API does not provide accent string search.
 I handled this issue by decent the string before calling API

 ### Principles, patterns & practice being applied
-In this simple application, I used MVC, which I feel way more comfortable to use, to design the architechture.
+In this simple application, I used MVC, which I feel way more comfortable to use, to design the architecture.
 Beside, I follow Single responsibility principle to make sure my classes/functions keep it own responsibility (which is the most important principle).

 ### Folder Structure